 The WOM scenario is not required for international emission projections reporting.
 Therefore, there are two scenarios (WM and WAM) that are commonly used for reporting projected pollutant emissions and emission reduction potentials and this terminology should be used where appropriate.
-This terminology is in line with that described in the guidelines for reporting emissions and projections data under the LRTAP Convention (UNECE, 2014) and, for GHGs, the EU Regulation on a mechanism for monitoring and reporting GHG emissions (EU, 2013) and the requirements for reporting of GHG projections to the United Nations Framework Convention on Climate Change (UNFCCC) as defined in a set of guidelines (UNFCCC, 2016).
+This terminology is in line with that described in the guidelines for reporting emissions and projections data under the LRTAP Convention (UNECE, 2024) and, for GHGs, the EU Regulation on a mechanism for monitoring and reporting GHG emissions (EU, 2013) and the requirements for reporting of GHG projections to the United Nations Framework Convention on Climate Change (UNFCCC) as defined in a set of guidelines (UNFCCC, 2016).

-When defining the three scenarios, it is important to consider which policies and measures to include.
-‘Planned’ policies and measures are those that are not yet written into any formal legislation, ‘adopted’ policies and measures are those that have been agreed and written into legislation and ‘implemented’ policies and measures are those in relation to which action has been, or is being, taken, often over several years.
+When defining the three scenarios, it is important to consider which policies and measures (PaMs) to include.
+‘Planned’ PaMs are those that are not yet written into any formal legislation, ‘adopted’ PaMs are those that have been agreed and written into legislation and ‘implemented’ policies and measures are those in relation to which action has been, or is being, taken, often over several years.

-Without measures
+Without measures (WOM)

-A WOM projection excludes all policies and measures implemented, adopted or planned after the year chosen as the starting point for this projection (UNFCCC, 2016, paragraph 26).
-For example, in Figure 2-1, the starting year for the WOM scenario is 2000, even though the latest inventory year is much later than that.
-This scenario was formerly known as ‘business as usual’.
+A WOM projection scenario excludes all PaMs implemented, adopted or planned after the year chosen as the starting point for this projection (UNFCCC, 2016, paragraph 26).
+For example, in Figure 2-1, the starting year for the WOM scenario is 2026, even though the latest inventory year is later than that.
+This scenario was formerly sometimes known as ‘business as usual’.

-With existing measures (WEM/WM)
+With measures (WM)

-A WEM (or WM) projection must encompass currently implemented and adopted policies and measures (UNFCCC, 2016, paragraph 26).
+A WM projection scenario must encompass currently implemented and adopted PaMs (UNFCCC, 2016, paragraph 26).

 Implemented policies and measures are, in accordance with UNFCCC (2016, paragraph 11), those for which one or more of the following applies: